Jkqupl/Attribute-Window/README.md

 # Attribute-Window
 A website that acts as a tracker for personal goals/"skills".
-Theme inspired from games and comics [Link to the wesbite](https://attributewindow.42web.io/index.html)
+Theme inspired from games and comics.
+[Link to the wesbite](https://attributewindow.42web.io/index.html)